vcuopencity/piracer/README.md

     * Default value: `car1`
     * When using this argument, it is necessary to change the first line of `config/car_config.yaml` to match, otherwise the parameter values **will not be loaded**.
+1. `launch_bridge`: Controls the launching of bridges from the `mqtt_bridge` package.
+    * Default value: `True`
+    * This should be left as true unless the bridges are being launched manually elsewhere.

 ### Launch examples
 The following examples will only work after the package has already been successfully built using `colcon build